porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/content/text-list/text-list.design.md

 The Test List comes in 2 different variants:

-- **Unordered List** to show content with equal value
+- **Unordered List** to show content with equal value.
-- **Ordered List** with an implicated sequence
+- **Ordered List** with an implicated sequence.

 ---

-# Content
+# Best practices

-## Ordering of items
+## Order
-Arrange list items in a logical way, from the highest to the lowest level.
+Arrange list items in a logical way, from  highest to lowest level.
 Split the content up into smaller and more specific categories and group them.
-Alternatively, organize in alphabetical or numerical order.

----
+## Writing style

-# Best Practices
+It is recommended to stick to a homogeneous writing structure and style within one list.
+Avoid e.g. mixing active with passive voice or declarative with imperative sentences.

-## Writing Style
+## Capitalization

-List items should be build of the same writing structure.
-So do not mix active with passive voice or declarative with imperative sentences.
 Use sentence-style capitalization for each list item: capitalize only the first letter of the item.